Localized calculus for the Hecke category: Checking the relations

-One can compute that whenever \eqref{eq:5} holds for some scalar, that scalar must be a particular invertible two-colored quantum number, see Lemma \ref{lem:rotinvce} for details.
-By definition, this particular scalar is equal to $1$ when the realization is \emph{balanced}.
+One can compute that whenever \eqref{eq:5} holds for some scalar $\lambda_{s,t}$, that scalar must be a particular invertible two-colored quantum number, see Lemma \ref{lem:rotinvce} for details.
+By definition, $\lambda_{s,t} = 1$ when the realization is \emph{balanced}, c.f.
+Definition \ref{defn:balanced}.
+In the balanced case, we say that the Jones-Wenzl projector is \emph{invariant under rotation by one strand with color swap}.
 Rotation invariance of the Jones-Wenzl projector is a crucial compatibility between \eqref{Eq:JWreln} and the cyclicity of the $2m$-valent vertex.
+For the rest of this chapter we assume the realization is balanced.
+We treat the unbalanced case in \S\ref{sec-unbalanced}.

 Combining rotation invariance with death by pitchfork, we also see that $\JWalttwo_{s,t}$ is killed by placing pitchforks on the ``side,'' for example

 Another crucial property of this special Jones-Wenzl projector is that